 - Chili Lime Salt- A salt rim isn't necessary.
 But this salt is special with chili powder and lime zest.
 I am not typically a salt rim fan but this is special.
 And so worth making.

 - Mezcal- Mezcal is Tequila's cousin.
 While tequila is only made from one type of blue agave, Mezcal can be made from any agave plant.
 The smokiness comes from roasting the plants over an open fire.
-I used Mezcal Vargo for this Paloma recipe.
-You can substitute tequila to make a traditional Paloma.
-If you want to learn more about Mezcal, this article from Wine Enthusiast is an interesting read.

 - Grapefruit Juice- Ruby red or pink grapefruits are the best options.
-If you look closely at the photos you might notice the glasses are different colors- apparently, I had one ruby red and one pink and didn't realize until I cut into them.
+If you look closely at the photos, you might notice the glasses are different colors- apparently, I had one ruby red and one pink and didn't realize until I cut into them.
 Whoops!
-You can use fresh squeezed or buy a bottle.
+You can use fresh-squeezed or buy a bottle.
 Just watch out for added sugar, it will change the outcome of the drink.

 - Club Soda- Simple and to the point.
 Just to top off the cocktail and provide a little fizz.
 I use my Soda Stream all the time for cocktails like this!

-How To Make a Paloma
+How To Make a Grapefruit Mezcal Paloma

-Combine the kosher salt, lime zest and chili powder on a plate.
-Take a lime wedge and rub on the rim of a rocks glass.
-Dip the glass in the salt mixture.
-Fill the glass with ice.
+- Take a lime wedge and rub it on the rim of a rock's glass.
+Roll the edge of the glass in the salt mixture.

-📖 Recipe
+📖 Recipe Card

 Mezcal Paloma